TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

 \subsection{Discussion and Limitation}

-\textbf{The prospect of TREC:} The main obstacle to applying deep learning techniques for APT detection is lack of malicious training samples.
-The experiment results show that TREC can achieve satisfactory performance on APT tactic recognition and fairly good performance on APT technique recognition based on only several training samples for each APT technique.
+\textbf{The prospect of TREC}: The main obstacle to applying deep learning techniques for APT detection is lack of malicious training samples.
+The experiment results show that TREC can achieve satisfactory performance on APT tactic recognition and fairly good performance on APT technique recognition and APT sub-technique recognition based on only several training samples for each APT technique / sub-technique.
 Given the results of this initial work on learning based APT tactic / technique recognition, we will try to further expand the experiment scale by considering more APT techniques and more diversified environments.

-\textbf{The application of TREC:} The existing APT detection models (e.g., ThreaTrace\cite{r13}, APT-KGL\cite{r29}, etc.) and APT tracing systems (e.g., Nodoze\cite{r27}, DEPIMPACT\cite{r39}) are disjointed and studied separately.
+\textbf{The application of TREC}: The existing APT detection models (e.g., ThreaTrace \cite{r13}, APT-KGL \cite{r29}, etc.) and APT tracing systems (e.g., Nodoze \cite{r27}, DEPIMPACT \cite{r39}) are disjointed and studied separately.
 Most existing APT tracing systems assume that the malicious system entities are known in advance and have not considered the errors produced by APT detection models.
 TREC can act as an intermediate stage between APT detection and APT tracing.
 Specifically, APT detection models take low-level provenance data as input and output malicious system entities.
-TREC takes malicious system entities as input and output APT technique instances, which can hide the detection errors and provide semantic clues.
+TREC takes malicious system entities as input and output APT technique instances, which can compress alerts that may contain false alarms, hide detection errors, and provide semantic clues.
 Finally, APT tracing systems take APT technique instances as input and output the complete chain of the APT attack campaign.

-\textbf{The limitation of TREC:} TREC cannot achieve highly satisfactory performance on APT technique recognition, although the existing systems could barely recognize APT techniques.
-The main reason is that the provenance data and the features designed in this paper could not fully characterize the latent and complex differences between APT techniques.
-Some attacks with different APT techniques exhibit similar behavior patterns in their technique subgraphs.
+The limitation of TREC: Compared with the extremely high accuracy of existing APT detection methods, there is still a certain gap in the accuracy of APT technique recognition of TREC.
+The reason is that the APT technique recognition task is far more difficult than the APT detection task.
+First, the APT technique recognition task has a significant larger label space, which further exacerbates the sample scarcity problem.
+Second, there are usually significant differences between benign and malicious samples, but the deviations between samples from different APT technique can be subtle.
+Some attacks with different APT techniques apply similar malicious operations.
 Aiming at this limitation, we will incorporate more data sources (e.g., network traffic, API call) and design more features (e.g., semantic features from file path, registry key, command line, and URL) to enhance the discriminative power of TREC.